 - SANE Sleep: Insufficient, poor sleep elevates your setpoint.
 SANE Sleep strategies help you achieve the deep, restful, restorative sleep you need to lower your Weight.

-- SANE Stress Management: Stress wreaks havoc on your hormone levels elevating your setpoint.
-If you want reprogram your body to behave like that of a naturally thin person, you must adapt SANE stress management techniques!
+- SANE Stress Management: Stress wreaks havoc on your hormone levels, elevating your setpoint.
+If you want to reprogram your body to behave like that of a naturally thin person, you must adapt SANE stress management techniques!